 Here you can see SAP proposing that SAP best practices can reduce the adjustments necessary to the software.
 In an implementation, a company brings its requirements.
 Then those that the software cannot meet are either removed from scope, or they are accommodated with an enhancement or by buying another application.
-SAP never recommends the second option, which is purchasing another application, but nearly always pushes the client in the direction of enhancement, and enhancement that is written in ABAP, even though in many cases a non-SAP coding platform may be better.
+SAP never recommends the second option, which is purchasing another application, but nearly always pushes the client in the direction of enhancement and enhancement written in ABAP, even though a non-SAP coding platform may be better in many cases.

 This is the text which accompanies the slide above:

 SAP Best Practices are packages that provide preconfigured business processes and project accelerators to streamline customer implementations. – SAP

 A best practice is not anything that is described above.
 Instead, it is functionality in the software that is supposed to be the best way to perform a business process.
 This sentence is very concerning because firstly best practice functionality is not provided by SAP.
 Still, this sentence implies that there are other things that SAP offers to their clients that are not part of the software that are also best practices.
 It makes me wonder how much time people in sales in SAP spend in the software they are selling.